martenlienen/translations/README.md

 - `move`: Move a key around
 - `remove`: Remove a key from all files
 - `translate`: Translate all keys that are missing from a given file

+And there are commands to view your translations:

+- `view`: View all translations for a given key

 For more info just run `translations help <command>`.